 Whether you’re getting started with social media for the first time or are looking into how you can hone your strategy, there’s value in taking time to think about which network is going to best fit your business.
 We’re going to look at a few questions to ask about social media and your business, followed by the attributes that make different networks unique:

 How to Think About Social Networks for Your Business

-As you begin evaluating different opportunities related to social media for small business, there are a few things you’ll want to keep in mind.
+As you begin evaluating different opportunities related to social media for small businesses, there are a few things you’ll want to keep in mind.
 The first is what is the main purpose of a specific platform.
-Next, does it have any attributes that relate to the needs of your business.
-The third factor you’ll want to look at is the target audience a specific social platform services.
+Next, does it have any attributes that relate to the needs of your business?
+The third factor you’ll want to look at is the target audience of a specific social platform service.
 Finally, you’ll want to think about the time and resources required to see traction on a network.

 Twitter is the second network.
 It can be used to share content or interact directly with others.
 Twitter is split pretty evenly between male and female users.
 Building meaningful traction may take some time.
 Last is Pinterest.
 Although its male users are growing, it still caters to a primarily female audience.
 Pinterest works best for businesses that have the ability to capture and share lots of beautiful images of their products.

 The Benefits of Publishing on Multiple Social Networks

 While there’s definitely value in thinking about which social network is going to have the biggest impact on your business, it’s also worth noting that there’s no way to know with absolute certainty how users on different networks are going to react.
 Since you may find that your business or certain pieces of content suddenly pick up momentum on an unexpected network, it’s worth having an active presence on multiple ones.

 Although publishing to multiple networks may sound like a lot of work, Send Social Media makes it easy.
 Once you start using this tool, you’ll find that you can manage multiple networks in the same amount of time it would take to manually manage one.
 Get started today with a 7-day-free trial!